Goodreads helps you keep track of books you want to read.

 I read this with the kids.
 It's a nice enough story about teenage angst that touches on some interesting subjects including deceased mothers, absent fathers, mentally handicapped children.
 Unfortunately, it only grazes the surface of these issues and reads with about as much intensity of a corporate video about 'Mutual Respect.'
 Yes, it is well written, has great imagery, and it won a Newberry award, but I think it is too simple a story to take seriously.
 Even the description of the swans was fl...more

-Apr 03, 2015Rena Sherwood rated it did not like it · review of another edition
+did not like it · review of another edition

 Shelves: the-crap-shelf, supposedly-for-children, animals